dotnet/docs-aspire/docs/storage/azure-storage-components.md

     azd up
     ```

 1. When prompted, select the subscription and Azure region for the provisioned resources.

-    The template runs completes the following tasks for you:
+The template runs and completes the following tasks for you:

     - Creates an Azure Storage Account with blob and queue services enabled
     - Creates a blob storage container named `fileUploads`